system76/docs/_articles/switch-from-macos-to-popos.md

   - [Audacity](https://www.audacityteam.org/) (also available in the Pop!\_Shop)
   - [Ardour](https://ardour.org/) (also available in the Pop!\_Shop)

-Linux does not have a direct, 1:1 equivalent to Garageband, however there are several useful applications that can be used for similar purposes.
+Linux does not have a direct, 1:1 equivalent to Garageband, however there are several applications that can be used for similar purposes.

 ![LMMS](/images/pop-os-screenshots/lmms.png)